druttka/git-well/README.md

 # How I Git

 People that I work with will frequently suggest to me that I write something about my git workflow(s).
-Historically, I have hesitated to do this for a few reasons.
+Historically, I have hesitated to do this.

-First, "it depends."
+One primary reason is that "it depends."
 Given the nature of the project, the team culture, non-functional requirements like audits and compliance, and a general feeling that there are (over) 9000 ways to do anything with git, a **discussion** is typically the most effective way forward.

-Second, I'm not convinced that I have anything new to say.

-Third, I'm always learning!
-What I said to my team three years ago is very different from what I'll say today.
+Another is that over the past eight years, I've come to my understanding of git through hands-on experience combined with leveraging what others already shared.
+As to the former, anyone on my teams knows that I'm **always** happy to pay it forward and share my git experience, but again, it's usually more effective if it's hands-on or a collaborative discussion.
+As to the latter, I have no desire to take the work that others have put in and pretend that it's my own.

 To mitigate these hesitations, I'm going to attempt to frame my thoughts here as if they were one of those discussions with my team.
 I'll also start out by redirecting you to the resources which I commonly recommend.
-I hope to continue adding and updating as I learn more, rethink things, or people ask about another topic.
 [Issues](https://github.com/druttka/how-i-git/issues) will be enabled, so that can be an effective way for anyone to ask questions or bring up additional discussion points.

-Through it all, keep in mind that this is only me sharing what has worked for me over the years.
-Please evaluate what works best for you and for your teams.
+Through it all, it bears repeating that "it depends."
+Please take all of this not as a "do or do not" prescriptive screed, but as a guide for evaluating what works best for you and for your teams.

 ## My Git Learning Path (Prerequisites)